 "I'll see ya'll tomor- er, today.
 I'll come back to get the Jeep workin'."

 "Tell Sue I sed 'bye'."
-Cold air swirled in as the younger Thompson left.
+Cold air swirled in again as the younger Thompson left.

 Maka swatted at Blake.
 "Wash your damn hands first, Black Star."
 He rolled his eyes and obliges.
 "Papa says a storm's coming in," she informed him.

 "I believe it.
-Prolly ice more than anything."
+Prolly ice more'n anything."
 The faucet handle squeaked as Blake shut off the water.
 "How's she doing?" he asked, jerking his head in the direction of the living room.

 "Ate like you and went to hibernate."

 He laughed, relieved, and took his plate to the kitchen table to dig in.
-As Mifune pulled a fork out of a drawer, he quietly mentions that the calf count was wrong.
+As Mifune pulled a fork out of a drawer, he quietly mentioned that the calf count was wrong.

 "You're sure?"
 Maka asked, now more fully aware of the incoming weather than ever.